rob-blackbourn/JetBlack.Diagnostics/README.md

     public static CounterCreationData[] CreateCounterData(string cacheName)
     {
-        return IntNumberOfItems.CreateCounterData(cacheName + CountSuffix, "The number of times the cache has been accessed") .Concat(IntAverageTimer.CreateCounterData(cacheName + AverageFetchSuffix, "The average time taken to fetch an item from the cache", "AverageFetch base"))
+        return NumberOfItems32.CreateCounterData(cacheName + CountSuffix, "The number of times the cache has been accessed") .Concat(AverageTimer.CreateCounterData(cacheName + AverageFetchSuffix, "The average time taken to fetch an item from the cache", "AverageFetch base"))
             .ToArray();
     }
 }